 The iSchool T3 (Time-saving Teaching Tips) Teaching Workshops series was introduced during the Fall 2012 semester as a tool to help faculty learn about the latest technologies, learn from colleagues, and save time teaching and engaging students in learning.
 The online sessions are led by iSchool colleagues and librarians who have found interesting ways to use existing services and technologies.
 Debbie Faires, our School’s Director of Online Learning, and Dr. Sue Alman, iSchool Lecturer, coordinate the T3 Teaching Workshops.

-Each month, the Director of Online Learning distributes the table of contents of the recent issue of Online Classroom to all faculty members.
+Each month, the Director of Online Learning distributes a new issue of the Tech Tips newsletter/blog to all faculty members who are currently teaching.
 This newsletter features articles on effectively incorporating technology into online teaching and learning.
-She also sends around a series of Tech Tips

 Quality Assurance Program